Enhancing Adversarial Defense by k-Winners-Take-All: Understanding -WTA Discontinuity

-is satisfied, then with a probability at least $1-\cdot 2^{-m}$, we have $\mathcal{A}(\sfW\bm{x} + \bb)\not=\mathcal{A}(\sfW\bm{x}' + \bb)$. \end{theorem} Here $l$ is the width of the layer, and $\gamma$ is, as before, the sparsity ratio in \kwta.
-This theorem informs us that the larger the layer width $l$ is, the smaller $\beta$---and thus the smaller perpendicular perturbation distance $\sfd(\bm{x},\bm{x}')$---is needed to trigger a change of the activation pattern, that is, as the layer width increases, the piecewise linear regions become finer (see \appref{proofs} for the theorem proof and more discussion).
-This property also echos a similar trend in ReLU networks, as pointed out in~\cite{raghu2017expressive}.
+is satisfied, then with a probability at least $1-\cdot 2^{-m}$, we have $\mathcal{A}(\sfW\bm{x} + \bb)\not=\mathcal{A}(\sfW\bm{x}' + \bb)$. \end{theorem} Here $l$ is the width of the layer, and $\gamma$ is again the sparsity ratio in \kwta.
+This theorem informs us that the larger the layer width $l$ is, the smaller $\beta$---and thus the smaller perpendicular perturbation distance $\sfd(\bm{x},\bm{x}')$---is needed to trigger a change of the activation pattern, that is, as the layer width increases, the piecewise linear regions become finer (see \appref{proofs} for proof and more discussion).
+This property also echos a similar trend in ReLU networks, as pointed out by~\cite{raghu2017expressive}.

 \paraspace \paragraph{Why is the \kwta network trainable?} While \kwta networks are highly discontinuous as revealed by \thmref{dense} and our experiments (\figref{dis}-a), in practice we experience no difficulty on training these networks.
 Our next theorem sheds some light on the reason behind the training success. \begin{theorem} Consider $N$ data points $\bm{x}_1,\bm{x}_2,\cdots,\bm{x}_N\in\mathbb{R}^m$.
 Suppose $\forall i\not= j, \frac{\bm{x}_i}{\|\bm{x}_i\|_2}\not = \frac{\bm{x}_j}{\|\bm{x}_j\|_2}$.
 If $l$ is sufficiently large, then with a high probability, we have $\forall i\not =j,\mathcal{A}(\sfW\bm{x}_i + \bb)\cap \mathcal{A}(\sfW\bm{x}_j + \bb)=\varnothing$. \end{theorem} This theorem is more formally stated in \thmref{disjoint} in \appref{proofs} together with a proof there.
 Intuitively speaking, it states that if the network is sufficiently wide, then for any $i\ne j$, activation pattern of input data $\bm{x}_i$ is almost separated from that of $\bm{x}_j$.
 Thus, the weights for predicting $\bm{x}_i$'s and $\bm{x}_j$'s labels can be optimized almost independently, without changing their individual activation patterns.
 In practice, the activation patterns of $\bm{x}_i$ and $\bm{x}_j$ are not fully separated but weakly correlated.
-During the optimization, the activation pattern of a data point $\bm{x}_i$ may change, but the chance is relatively low---a similar behavior has also been found in ReLU networks~\cite{du2018gradient}.
+During the optimization, the activation pattern of a data point $\bm{x}_i$ may change, but the chance is relatively low---a similar behavior has also been found in ReLU networks~\citep{ll18,du2018gradient,als18,als19,sy19}.

 Further, notice that the training loss takes a summation over all training data points.
 This means a weight update would change only a small set of activation patterns (since the chance of having the pattern changed is low); the discontinuous change on the loss value, after taking the summation, will be negligible (see \figref{dis}-c).
 Thus, the discontinuities in \kwta is not harmful to network training.